Updated: Oct 23

 3. Have Your Kids Run You

-Once your kiddos are old enough to ride bikes (or scooters or skateboards), hype them up to go for a long bike ride and run along side of them.
-Everyone wins!
+Once your kiddos are old enough to ride bikes (or scooters or skateboards), ask them to ride their bikes with you while you run!
+This is one of our fav's.
 The kids are excited to ride.
 They are excited to spend some fun time with you.
 And you get to work out!

-Quality Time: Honestly, I think I enjoy this just as much (or more) than my son does!
+Quality Time: Honestly, I think I enjoy this just as much (or more) than my kiddos do!
 We have so much fun finding different routes and chatting along the way.
 Plus sometimes its fun to have a workout companion with you.

 Family Exercise: Both kids and adults get the exercise needed to grow big and strong!
 Building exercise into your family's routine establishes a strong foundation of healthy living for your kids.
 It shows them that exercise is fun and important and that its something that you can and should do!